-With our combined experience in the art, design and culture sectors and our ability to listen to and interpret our clients needs and desires, we are in the best position to get projects noticed and help clients achieve their goals.
+With our combined experience in the art, design and culture sectors and our ability to listen to and interpret our clients needs, we are in the best position to get projects noticed and help clients achieve their goals.

 CAROLINE MARCUS is a leader in the cultural sector with over 20 years experience as an independent consultant in museum and gallery learning, access and engagement.

 She manages a portfolio of varied projects and her recent roles include Director of Takeover Day for Kids in Museums, Visiting Lecturer and Module Leader: MA Museums and Galleries in Education at The Institute of Education, and Curator of Take One Picture at The National Gallery.

 Former roles include Head of Learning at the Jewish Museum (London), teaching at the Imperial War Museum (London), Access Officer, Outreach Officer and Special Projects Manager at the National Gallery, as well as collaborations with other organisations across the UK and abroad.

 Caroline is a Trustee of the National Motor Museum, Beaulieu, Sandford Award Judge and writes, presents and produces resources on-site and on-line to engage museum and gallery visitors of all ages.
 She was a Jury Panel Member for The Big Draw’s Drawing Inspiration Awards in 2015.

 Since graduating from the Clore Cultural Leadership Course in 2011 Caroline continues to explore the nature of good leadership, personal development and key areas of expert knowledge essential to effective cultural leadership.